joinerda/joinerda.github.io/_posts/2018-12-20-Intro-To-Unity-Visualization-Toolkit.md

 We need an object in our scene to represent our data.
 In the UVT folder in Assets, there is a folder AbstractObjects.
 Notice this has a prefab for a DataObect and a VisObject.
 Drag a DataObject into the scene.
 Set the filename for your DataObject to the name of your data file.
 The default type is UNSTRUCTURED_CSV, and you can leave it as that.

 Now we need a visual.
 Drag a VisObject into the scene, and set its DataObject to the DataObject in our scene.
 Our data file has columns x y z a b c and d.
 Under the VisOjbect settings, notice we can change the independent variables.
-Each of these variables (independent, depedendent, color, etc.) should match up with one of our column names.
+Each of these variables (independent, dependent, color, etc.) should match up with one of our column names.
 The default is x,y,and z, which we can leave as they are.

 Let's set the color variable to be "a".
 This column of data ranges from 7.41 to 57.4 in the file, so we can use that to set our color scale.
-I'll set my color scale to have 3 levels, 0, 25, and 50, and leave the correspongin colors alone (red, green, blue).
+I'll set my color scale to have 3 levels, 0, 25, and 50, and leave the corresponding colors alone (red, green, blue).

-For the size variable names, I'll reset the number of size variabes (0 for constant size, 1 for 1D glyphs, and 3 for 3D glyphs) to 1, and use a size variable of b.
+For the size variable names, I'll reset the number of size variables (0 for constant size, 1 for 1D glyphs, and 3 for 3D glyphs) to 1, and use a size variable of b.
 Playing this, some of my glyphs are a little big relative to the scene, so I'll adjust the glyph scale to 0.25,0.25,0.25.
 (Remember any changes you make to your scene while the scene is playing will be undone once you stop playing the scene.)

 In the hierarchy panel, I can also enable an axis, currently a child element of the VisObject.